Skip to main content

 Taxe foncière (Property tax)

-Annual tax paid by the owner, based on the property's cadastral rental value.
+An annual tax paid by the owner, based on the property's notional rental value on the cadastre.

 V